-I got another email – this time on a way less depressing topic than the last – from a friend/reader who had this question:
+I got an email from a friend/reader who had this question:

 My baby is due early February.
 I would like to make some freezable meals in January that I can shove in the oven straight out of the oven once baby is here.
 I’d like to make them paleo-friendly, to see if I can combine the power of breastfeeding with a paleo diet to maximize weight loss.
 Do you have any recommendations for make-ahead meals?